 The Hospital's rate structure is subject to review and approval by the Maryland Health Services Cost Review Commission ("HSCRC").
 During 2011, the Hospital adopted the Total Patient Revenue Reimbursement System ("TPR").
 The Hospital's patient revenue is 100% fixed regardless of increases and decreases in volumes and changes in case mix.
 The original TPR system was in effect for a three-year period ending June 30, 2013.
-The Hospital received a total incentive of \$7 million, which was reflected in rates for the entire three-year period.

-The agreement was renewed for another three-year period commencing on July 1, 2013.
-The renewal does not include any additional incentives, but does include a provision for an annual rate increase for inflation and population adjustment.
-The agreement was amended as of July 1, 2016 through June 30, 2017 with no material modifications.
+The agreement was renewed for another three-year period commencing on July 1, 2016.
+The renewal does not include any additional incentives, but does include a provision for an annual rate increase for inflation and a population adjustment.
+The agreement was amended to bring all existing TPR agreements into the global budget revenue format, but this process made no material modifications to the Hospital's existing agreement.